 This year marks the tenth Global Accessibility Awareness Day, where people are encouraged to increase awareness of digital accessibility, in whatever small or big way they can.
 But first things first: what is digital accessibility?

 Digital accessibility is the practice of ensuring a website or software has equal access, therefore is usable by everyone, including those with disabilities.
 Websites that are designed and developed with accessibility in mind provide equal opportunities for all when it comes to accessing digital content that’s available on the internet.
 Without accessibility features in place, people with disabilities will meet significant usability barriers, making it difficult or impossible to use the websites they need.

 Digital accessibility doesn’t just apply to websites either.
-Consider how you could make your internal business tools, like intranet software, more accessible and usable for your staff as well.
+Consider how you could make your internal business tools, like your employee intranet portal, more accessible and usable for your staff as well.
 Designing your intranet in line with accessibility guidelines will make sure your entire workforce have equal opportunities for accessing and using their digital workplace.

 What makes a website digitally accessible?